 OUTA files charges against Eskom’s Anoj Singh

-Charges were laid at the Randburg police station on 28 August 2017.
+The Organisation Undoing Tax Abuse (OUTA) laid charges at the Randburg police station on 28 August 2017.

 “Anoj Singh has been invaluable for the Gupta empire and has bent over backwards to pave the way for lucrative deals,” says Ben Theron, OUTA’s Chief Operating Officer.

 This week Business Day reported that Eskom has admitted to lying about some of these payments.

 An affidavit by advocate Stefanie Fick, OUTA’s Head of Legal Affairs, outlining the case against Singh was handed to the police.

 Much of the case arises from the investigation by advocate Geoff Budlender, SC, who was appointed by Tokyo Sexwale, the then Chairman of the Trillian business group, to investigate Trillian over allegations of its use of inside political knowledge for commercial gain and links to the Guptas and their businesses.

 Budlender’s report was released on 29 June 2017 and is attached to Fick’s affidavit.